 - 10 of the 22 local authorities reported an increase in their recycling rate compared to last year.

-- 1.47 million tonnes of local authority municipal waste were generated, a decrease of 2.6% on last year and the lowest reported figure to date.
+- 1.5 million tonnes of local authority municipal waste were generated, an increase of 1.4% on last year.

 Data on waste management are collected in order to monitor progress towards national and local targets; in particular against the requirements of the Waste Framework Directive and the Landfill Directive.
-In its current waste strategy 'Beyond Recycling', the Welsh Government set statutory targets of recycling a minimum of 64% of waste by 2019-20, and 70% of waste by 2024-25.
+In its current waste strategy ‘Beyond Recycling’ (2021), the Welsh Government set statutory targets of recycling a minimum of 64% of waste by 2019-20, and 70 per cent of waste by 2024-25.

 Datasets and interactive tools